Photo Credit: Romana Kovacs

 Philosophical Problems in Decision-Making (Fall 2021–2022)

-Which route should I take to get to the department (out of three possible ways)?
-Who should be (or should have been) prioritized for Covid-19 vaccines in our society?
-What is the difference between ordinary choices such as a restaurant order and a political decision with massive societal impact?
-How do we decide to move our bodies in the environment we live in?
-What kind of cognitive capacities underlie our choices?
-Answering these and other questions will provide a philosophical inquiry into some issues surrounding decision theory, from conceptions of utility and rationality to practical reasoning and heuristics, the effect of mentally representing choices and the question of whether (and to what extent) we can compare values.
+Which route should I take to get to the department (out of three possible options)?
+Who should be—or should have been—prioritized for COVID-19 vaccines in our society?
+What distinguishes an ordinary choice, such as ordering at a restaurant, from a political decision with massive societal impact?
+How do we decide to move our bodies in the environments we inhabit?
+Which cognitive capacities underlie our choices?